mrjkuhl/NSAFlood/README.md

 Installation
 ------------

-To install NSAFlood, you must move nsaflood to /usr/local/bin, move nsaflood.conf into /etc/nsaflood, and gzip nsaflood.1 into /usr/share/man/man1 as root.
+To install NSAFlood, you must call make as root.

 Usage
 -----